 Shotgun starts may be held if social distancing and the Club’s COVID Safe Plan are adhered to.
-It is also essential that Clubs do not exceed specified outdoor gathering numbers – 30 for Greater Sydney and 100 for regional NSW.
+It is also essential that Clubs do not exceed specified outdoor gathering number of 50 (Greater Sydney) 100 (Regional).

 If Clubs decide to allow caddies, they should suggest caddies act primarily as advice-givers and buggy pullers.

 Clubs may consider: